diogenesgg/java-cheat-sheet/README.md

    - "This variable changes a lot, and is accessed by multiple threads!
 Don't cache it at the CPU level (registers, cache), only have it in memory."
  - synchronized:
    - When applied to multiple methods, one method being accessed blocks the other synchronized methods!
    - a synchronized block is Reentrant: a thread cannot prevent itself from entering a/another critical section.
+ - atomic operations:
+   - all reference assignments;
+   - all primitive assignments, except for long and double;

 ## Spring Boot